DiazMichael/CodingExercises/README.md

 # CodingExercises

-All exercises from different sources such as Edabit, Hackerranck & Pluralsight
+Few old exercises from different sources such as Edabit, Hackerranck & Pluralsight